Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/USER_GUIDE.md

 The **Dashboard** gives you a real-time overview of your efforts.

-- **Stat Cards**: At the top, you'll see key metrics: Total Opportunities analyzed, number of Qualified Leads, and the Total Potential ROI across all your leads.
+- **Stat Cards**: At the top, you'll see key metrics: Total Leads Analyzed, number of Qualified Leads, the Total Potential ROI in your pipeline, and the average Opportunity Score.
-- **Leads by Status**: This pie chart shows you the distribution of your leads across the sales funnel.
+- **Recent Discoveries**: A quick-view list of the most recently analyzed companies.
-- **Potential ROI by Industry**: This bar chart shows which industries hold the most financial potential, helping you focus your efforts.
+- **Value Proposition Cards**: Reminders of the key benefits the platform provides.

 This data helps you track your progress and identify trends in your lead generation activities.